Installing Kibana with Sentinl on Kubernetes

 channel: 'general'

-Our Kibana home looks like this.
+With that in place, our Kibana home looks like this.

-And there is Sentinl panel.
+And here is the Sentinl panel.